Step 3. Select Protection Group Type

 With this option selected, you will pass to the CSV File step of the wizard.

-- Computers with pre-installed agents — select this option if you want to create a protection group with a flexible scope.
+- Computers with pre-installed agents — select this option if you want to create a protection group for pre-installed Veeam Agents.
 This protection group will include any number of computers that use a certain certificate ID to connect to the Veeam backup server.
 Certificate ID is a unique identification number generated for each protection group that is available among other connection settings in a configuration file.
 You will obtain the configuration file along with Veeam Agent setup files after the protection group is created.
 Using these setup files, you must deploy Veeam Agent and apply connection settings from the configuration file on the Veeam Agent computer.
 After that, Veeam Agent connects to the Veeam backup and Veeam Backup & Replication includes the Veeam Agent computer in the protection group.

 With this option selected, you will pass to the Package step of the wizard.